Best Guide On How To Get Rid Of Hyperpigmentation!

 It’s also been found to fade those dark acne marks left after pimples heal.
 Aloe Vera gel prevents tyrosinase, the enzyme you can blame for your skin discoloration woes; essentially blocking UV-induced dark spots.

-"Treatments containing ingredients like vitamin C help reduce hyperpigmentation by inhibiting tyrosinase, an enzyme responsible for the formation of skin-darkening melanin," states cosmetic chemist Ni'Kita Wilson in an online interview.
+"Solutions containing ingredients like vitamin C help reduce hyperpigmentation by inhibiting tyrosinase, an enzyme responsible for the formation of skin-darkening melanin," states cosmetic chemist Ni'Kita Wilson in an online interview.

 Research also suggests that it can protect against sun damage, increase